-- 1. Our mission statement

-- 2. Guidelines as set out in Circular M4/95, M20/96, C23/10 Social and Personal Health Education (SPHE) and Relationships and Sexuality Education-Best Practice Guidelines for Post Primary Schools and C37/2010.

-- 3. Guidance from SPHE Department

-- 4. Consultation with the Care Team

-- 5. Consultation with the Co-Ordinator Of Ignatian Ethos
+- 1. Our mission statement - 2.
+Guidelines as set out in Circular M4/95, M20/96, C23/10 Social and Personal Health Education (SPHE) and Relationships and Sexuality Education-Best Practice Guidelines for Post Primary Schools and C37/2010. - 3.
+Guidance from SPHE Department - 4.
+Consultation with the Wellbeing Team and Wellbeing Co-ordinator - 5.
+Consultation with the Co-Ordinator Of Ignatian Ethos